gastonstat/gastonstat.github.io/_posts/2013-12-29-moving-to-jekyll.md

 docs, tables, drive, plus, picasa, youtube, etc) could be integrated in a painless way.
 In addition, the learning curve was very mellow and I gained enough confidence to start playing with *html* format and other less basic options.
-However, as I started to learn more about html and css, I felt very limited with the provided options of google sites.
+However, as I started to learn more about html and css, I felt very limited with the provided options of *google sites*.
 That was the main reason why I started to look for other more flexible alternatives.

 On the *wordpress* side, I think it is as good as *google sites* if you want to have a basic